stkevintan/canoe-blog/README.md

   yarn install # or npm install
 ```

-Finally, there are 2 gulp task we can run in the terminal:
+Finally, there are several gulp tasks we can run in the terminal:

 1. `gulp serve`: start a livereload dev server. equivalent to `hugo serve`.
 2. `gulp build`: generate static file to your publish dir. equivalent to `hugo`.